marnjo/player.praco/README.md

 ### Description

-This is a Simple CRUD API I made to practise my java and sprinf boot skills It hase the basic create read-all/read-individual update delete functionalities It still does not have the data validation and 404 route handling.
+This is a Simple CRUD API I made to practise my java and spring boot skills

+It hase the basic create read-all/read-individual update delete functionalities

+It still does not have the data validation and 404 route handling.

 ### Authors information